isomerpages/psd-psw/_pswspark/About PSW: Spark.md

 description: ""
 ---
 ## Public Service Week (PSW): Spark
 PSW: Spark 2023 brings public officers together to celebrate and recognise officers and agencies for excellence in service delivery, organisation practices and innovation.
+The event details are as follows.

+**Date and Time:** 5 July 2023 (Wednesday), 2.30pm – 5.00pm

+**Venue:** One Punggol, Multi-purpose Hall at Level 5 (ServiceSG location)

+**Virtual Platform:**

 #### Programme

 | Time | Programme |
 | -------- | -------- |